talezion/COR_Design_Pattern_Swift/README.md

 ```

-Now that we have a chain, responsible for executing how handler objects, we can go ahead and create an istance of `HandlerObject`, but first, we want to start adding handler types
+Now that we have a chain, responsible for executing handler objects, we can go ahead `handler`, but first, we want to start adding handler types

-    2. Add a handler type in `HandlerType`.
+    2. Add a handler type in HandlerType.

 In your `HandlerType.swift` file, add a new type